Heerenveen

 Heerenveen (/nl/, It Hearrenfean /fy/, et Vene) is a town and municipality in the province of Friesland (Fryslân), in the Northern Netherlands.
-In 2021, the town had a population of 29,790 (1 January) while the municipality had a population 50,859 (1 July).
+In 2021, the town had a population of 29,790 (1 January) while the municipality had a population of 50,859 (1 July).

+The town itself is located southeast of Sneek and southwest of Drachten.
+Heerenveen is the oldest peat canal village in the Netherlands.
+Heerenveen is the fourth-largest place in Friesland in terms of population, but is not one of the eleven Frisian cities.